 Granite Polishing Cream

-Granite polishing cream is a specialized product designed to remove minor scratches and restore a smooth, glossy finish to granite countertops.
+How to Polish Granite Countertops is a specialized product designed to remove minor scratches and restore a smooth, glossy finish to granite countertops.
 To use it, spread a small amount of the cream across the surface of the countertop with a soft cloth.

 Once applied, buff the area in circular motions, ensuring even pressure is applied throughout the process to achieve a consistent shine.
 This motion helps to smooth out any imperfections and enhance the natural shine of the granite.